abrack-gh/abrack-gh/README.md

 This repository is a personal sandbox, where I demonstrate projects I've been working on.
 I also have my "scratchpad" for testing out new concepts and 'doodling'.

-There's lots from Core Java, Spring/Boot, & Java FX.
+There's lots from Core Java, Spring, & Java FX.

 Also, there is CS50 homework.